-Kellie is interested in the ways dissociation manifests from chronic and complex trauma, and how it can be identified through psychophysiological measures.
-In particular, she addresses trauma from a feminist lens, identifying notions of choice and control, or lack thereof, in regards to reproductive and obstetric health.
-In addition, she is also curious about the cognitive and social mechanisms underlying cooperation and prosociality among inter- and intra-group relations, specifically attending to aspects of decision-making, risk assessment and altruistic tendencies.
-In her free time, Kellie enjoys reading about, cooking and eating food, and taking long nature walks.
+Kellie is interested in the ways dissociation manifests through psychophysiological measures.
+She addresses trauma from a feminist lens, identifying notions of choice and control, or lack thereof, in regards to reproductive and obstetric health.
+In addition, she is also curious about the cognitive mechanisms underlying cooperation among intergroup relations, specifically attending to altruistic tendencies.
+In her free time, she enjoys reading about, cooking and eating food.

 [ CV ]